 UOW researchers are contributing to world-first research to understand the impact of digital technology on children.
 The results of this research will benefit parents and inform improvements to children’s health and education policy.
 It brings together expertise from six Australian universities, along with 33 academic and industry partner organisations from Australia, Europe, Asia and America.

-SDG Subjects and Courses
+Subjects and Courses for the SDGs

 UOW is actively working towards incorporating the SDGs into our educational offerings.
 This will ensure that our students are well informed global citizens that can continue to contribute to realising sustainable development throughout their studies and careers.VIEW SDG Subjects and Courses